sorentwo/soren-website/_posts/2019-08-02-oban-recipes-part-3-reliable-scheduling.md

 ### Made Possible With Module Hooks

 The interesting thing that is happening here is that `perform/1` can handle either an `Oban.Job` struct, or the args map directly.
-This is made possible through the use of a "before compile" module hook in the `Oban.Worker` module.
+This is possible because of a "before compile" module hook in the `Oban.Worker` module.
 Below is a simplified version of the [worker module][wm] with extraneous code removed to emphasize the `@before_compile` hook:

 ```elixir